abbyazari/abbyazari.github.io/_pages/group.md

 # Collaborative Members

-As an interdiscplinary research group ARG values and pursues collaborations with other research groups at the U of A and externally.
+As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
 Below are collaborative members who participate in ARG via associated projects.

-[Esraa Elelimy](https://esraaelelimy.github.io/) (Collaborative Project)(PhD Computing Science at U of A)(Supervised by M. White)
+[Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science at U of A)(Supervised by M. White)

 &nbsp;
 &nbsp;